 Although the verdict is still out on this one, there is a chance that it may help to control your appetite.
 There have been some human studies pointing to evidence that adding ACV to your diet may help create feelings of fullness that support healthy weight maintenance.

 However, it’s important to point out that participants of these studies were on calorie-restrictive diets that included exercise, and the overall results were modest.
 One study found that participants taking vinegar with a high carb meal ate 200–275 fewer calories throughout the day and reported feelings of increased fullness.
 All in all, adding this vinegar to your routine will not act as a miracle weight loss cure.
-It won't replace a well-balanced diet and lifestyle when it comes to long-term weight loss, and more research is needed in this area.7.
+It won't replace a well-balanced diet and lifestyle when it comes to long-term weight loss, and more research is needed in this area.6.
 IS APPLE CIDER VINEGAR GOOD FOR MY HEART?

-Another benefit of apple cider vinegar that many believe is that it may help promote heart health and even assist with lowering blood pressure, triglyceride levels, and cholesterol.
-However, we’re going to categorize this one as a myth, since these studies were conducted on animals and there simply isn’t any strong scientific evidence to support the serious claim that vinegar can benefit heart health in humans.
+Another benefit of apple cider vinegar that many believe is that it may help promote heart health and even assist with supporting healthy blood pressure, triglyceride levels, and cholesterol.
+However, more scientific evidence is needed to support the serious claim that vinegar can benefit heart health in humans.